Simone McKinnis

-Simone McKinnis is a former Australia netball international and the current head coach of Melbourne Vixens in Suncorp Super Netball.
+Simone McKinnis is a former Australia netball international and the former head coach of Melbourne Vixens in Suncorp Super Netball.
 As a player she was a member of the Australia teams that won gold medals at the 1991 and 1995 World Netball Championships, the 1993 World Games and the 1998 Commonwealth Games.
 She also captained the Melbourne Phoenix team that won the 1997 Commonwealth Bank Trophy.
 She was head coach when Vixens won the 2014 ANZ Championship and the 2020 Suncorp Super Netball titles.
 In 1992, McKinnis was awarded the Medal of the Order of Australia and in 2010 was inducted into the Australian Netball Hall of Fame.

 Early life and family

 McKinnis is one of five sisters.
 The McKinnis family spent time in Western Australia and New South Wales before eventually settling in Geelong.

 Playing career

 Early years

 McKinnis began playing netball with Geelong-based Herne Hill.
 She later played for the Melbourne Club at Royal Park.
 She started in Melbourne Green, alongside Roselee Jencke, before progressing through Reds and Golds and eventually Melbourne Blues.